-A training manual complying with the requirements of regulation III/51 of the 1974 SOLAS Convention should be provided and relevant information made available to each person on board.
+A training manual and onboard training aids complying with the relevant requirements of SOLAS regulations II-2/15 and III/35 should be provided and relevant information made available to each person on board.

-14.11 Practice musters and drills
+14.12 Practice musters and drills

-14.11.1 One abandon unit drill and one fire drill should be conducted every week.
+- 14.12.1 One abandon unit drill and one fire drill should be conducted every week.
 Drills should be so arranged that all personnel participate in a drill at least once a month.
-A drill should take place within 24 hours after a personnel change if more than 25% of the personnel have not participated in abandon unit and fire drills on board that particular unit in the previous month.
-The Administration may accept other arrangements that are at least equivalent for those units for which this is impracticable.
+A drill should take place within 24 h after a personnel change if more than 25% of the personnel have not participated in abandon unit and fire drills on board that particular unit in the previous month.
+The Administration may accept other arrangements that are at least equivalent for those units for which this is impracticable. - 14.12.2 Drills and exercises should be conducted in accordance with the recommendations of the Organization. - 14.12.3 Different lifeboats should, as far as practicable, be lowered in compliance with the provisions of paragraph 14.12.2 at successive drills. - 14.12.4 Drills should, as far as practicable, be conducted as if there were an actual emergency and should include at least the following: - .1 the functions and use of the life-saving appliances; and - except for free-fall lifeboats, starting of engines and lowering of at least one lifeboat and, at least once every three months when conditions permit, launching and manoeuvring with the assigned operating crew on board. - 14.12.5 As far as is reasonably practicable, rescue boats, including lifeboats which are also rescue boats, should be launched each month with their assigned crew aboard and manoeuvred in the water.
+In all cases these provisions should be complied with at least once every three months. - 14.12.6 For lifeboats, except for lifeboats that are also rescue boats, the provisions of SOLAS regulation III/19.3.3.3 should be applied. - 14.12.7 In the case of a lifeboat arranged for free-fall launching, the provisions of SOLAS regulation III/19.3.3.4 should be applied.

-14.11.2 Each abandon unit drill should include:

-- .1 summoning of all on board to muster stations with the general emergency signal and ensuring that they are aware of how the order to abandon the unit will be given; - .2 reporting to stations and preparing for the duties described in the muster list; - .3 checking that every person is suitably dressed; - .4 checking that lifejackets and immersion suits are correctly donned; - .5 lowering of at least one lifeboat as far as reasonably practicable, after any necessary preparation for launching; - .6 starting and operating the lifeboat engine; and - .7 operation of davits used for launching liferafts.

-14.11.3 Different lifeboats should, as far as practicable, be lowered in compliance with the requirements of 14.11.2.5 at successive drills.

-14.11.4 Drills should, as far as practicable, be conducted as if there were an actual emergency.

-14.11.5 Each lifeboat should, as far as reasonably practicable, be launched with its assigned operating crew aboard and manoeuvred in the water at least once every 3 months.

-14.11.6 As far as is reasonably practicable, rescue boats, including lifeboats which are also rescue boats, should be launched each month with their assigned crew aboard and manoeuvred in the water.
-In all cases this requirement should be complied with at least once every 3 months.
+Refer to the Recommendations on training of personnel on mobile offshore units, adopted by the Organization by resolution A.891(21).

-14.12 On-board training and instructions
+14.13 Onboard training and instructions